openl2m/openl2m/docs/using/basic_view.rst

 |activity_logs_tab|

-This will show the last OpenL2M activity on this switch.
-I.e. anything changed will be listed here by user and time.
+This will show recent OpenL2M activity on this device.
+I.e. recent changes using OpenL2M will be listed here by user and time.

+This does *not* show configuration changes applied through other methods, not does this show device logs!
+(You could, however, create a command that shows the last N log entries.)

+Note that admins have full OpenL2M activity log access, as documented elsewhere.

 .. |activity_logs_tab| image:: ../_static/activity-logs-tab.png